Linwood No More - October 2014

 Click on the title above for more information.

-The Gulf Between Us - in development - Due for release March 2017
+The Apple of My Eye - in development - Due for release October 2018

 Saltcoats, Ayrshire in the mid 1990s.
 Estranged daughter Mary Carson returns home for the vigil of her fathers funeral, after 30 years.
 A worker in the Erskine military hospital, she comes to realise that the strict, distant, brutal and mentally deranged father she ran away from may hold something in common with the scarred Gulf War Veterans she cares for.
 Tales of murder, abuse and mental health are explored as she realises that the gulf between her and her father may have been closer that she had realised.